Nancy Pelosi just entered history’s salon of politically perilous haircuts and hairdos

 Right-wing commentator Ben Shapiro tweeted that she had “a Marie Antoinette thing going on there.”
 Even the owner of the salon said it was “a slap in the face.”

-The White House was all over it at Kayleigh McEnany’s press briefing on Thursday.
+The White House was all over it at press secretary Kayleigh McEnany’s press briefing Thursday.

 Pelosi insisted it was “a setup” — the stylist had told her it was okay to have one client inside at a time, and she had her mask down only briefly while getting a shampoo.